YCITC/rc-box-iot-server/README.md

 So in your test DB, you have to create a table `rc-box`.

 ### Use jwtService
-We want the "validate" function in "jwt.strategy.ts" to return an object with "userId" and "username" keys.
+We want the "validate" function in "jwt.strategy.ts" to return an object with "id", "username" and "type" keys.

 When we use "jwtService.sign(payload, signOptions)", the "payload" object will be passed into the "validate" function in "jwt.strategy.ts".
 The object that is returned by "validate" will be used to populate the "user" field in the request object for the controller.